 'Record' drawings are to accurately denote the outcome of the site construction.
 This includes all Redline revisions throughout the construction and warranty period.
+This page is intentionally blank.

 SECTION 2.0 SURFACE

 2.1 ROADWAYS

 Roadway classification is established through the Area Structure Plan (ASP) approval process and the transportation studies.
 A Transportation Impact Assessment (TIA) shall be required by Engineering Services in order to help determine the roadway requirements.
 All new roadways within Beaumont shall be fully urbanized, unless otherwise approved.